 Fat is made from building blocks that are known as fatty acids.
-This is when it comes to the fat in our bodies as well as the fat in our food.
-When you eat food that has any fat in it, your body will break it down into fatty acids.
+This is when it comes to the fat in our bodies and in our food.
+When you eat food with fat, your body will break it down into fatty acids.

-We looked at the structure of these at the molecular level in the previous section.
-But it is important to note that differences in the structure make a difference in how these fatty acids behave.
+In the previous section, we looked at the structure of these at the molecular level.
+But it is important to note that differences in the structure affect how these fatty acids behave.
 Here are the types of fatty acids:

 The carbon chains of saturated spots do not have open spots for hydrogen atoms on the chain, and this is why this fatty acid is known as saturated fat.
 They raise the levels of bad cholesterol, that is the LDL cholesterol, and this increases the risk of getting heart disease.

 There are two types of unsaturated fats:

 One of the hydrogen atoms is missing in these fatty acids because of a double bond between carbon molecules.
 They are also known as MUFAs and are healthier fats.